Gillgren/Branch_Model/README.md

 # Step 3

-Now that we know from step 2 that A and x should go into branch 1, we can conclude on the final Branch Model architecture:
+Now that we know from step 2 that A and x should go into branch 1, we can setup the final Branch Model architecture:

 ![input split test](images/final_architecture.png)

-In the final script: 03_final_branch_model.py, this architecture is trained, and the we plot the mapping of the two branches to transparently reveal the relationship between the output y and the three inputs A, x and B.
+In the final script: 03_final_branch_model.py, this architecture is trained, and then we plot the mapping of the two branches to transparently reveal the relationship between the output y and the three inputs A, x and B.

 ![input split test](images/branch_1.png)
 ![input split test](images/branch_2.png)